wujr5/c-and-cpp-language-learning/cs/cs-week12-project1.md

 ![image](https://cloud.githubusercontent.com/assets/7693440/11754978/2ac75f4c-a08a-11e5-91d7-77ee38fe0e37.png)

+### 3.2 Requirement

+#### 3.2.1 How to Play Your Game

+1. "W, A, S, D" should be the direction controler, represent for direction respectively: UP, LEFT, DOWN, RIGHT
+2. Press key "W": your snake should go up
+3. Press key "A": your snake should go left
+4. Press key "S": your snake should go down
+5. Press key "D": your snake should go right
+6. If the snake hit the food, it eat the food, so the length of the snake should increase by 1 unit

+#### 3.2.2 How to Win the Game

+You can set a maximum length of the snake, if the player's snake reach that, the player win the game

+After the player win the game, you should present a win-game interface fot the player, so that he knows what happens.
+At the same time, he can choose exit the game or restart the game.

+#### 3.2.3 When Will the Player Lost the Game

+1. The snake hits its body
+2. The snake hits the wall

+After the player lose the game, you should present a lose-game interface fot the player, so that he knows what happens.
+At the same time, he can choose exit the game or restart the game.

+#### 3.2.4 Extend

+1. Record how many steps the snake have walked, present it bellow the hints.
+2. Automatic snake: the snake can automatic move, the press of key can only change its direction
+3. Degrees of difficulty:

 ## 4 Report Template (20pts)

 > Mind that software = program + data + document, and here the document is your report, so I suggest that you should pay more attention to this part if you want to get higher scores.